Updated June 2018

 The weather is finally consistent enough to plan outdoor activities.
 (Knock on wood…) And while the beach is always fun as are patio drinks with friends, if you’re looking for something a little different that involves getting your blood pumping, incredible views, and maybe a furry, four-legged friend, keep reading.
 Western New York is a diverse area filled with everything from waterfalls and gorges to forests and valleys.
 There’s something for everyone including easy and advanced hikes, hour long walks to hiking day trips.
-Here’s a list of some of the best around:
+Here’s a list of some of the best hiking trails around:

 If you’re a pretty decent hiker and have a whole day off during the week this summer, check out Zoar Valley.
 Put “Valentine Flats Road, Gowanda NY” into the GPS and it’ll take you to the end of a road where you can park in a cornfield.
 The trailhead is marked, but take care to remember your route as you make your way through the woods down to the gorge.
 (There are often reports of people getting lost in this area.)
 Once you make it down the woods path, you’ll find yourself emerged in a gorge that has you believing you’ve left New York and landed out west.
 If you’re looking for some direction, hike upstream and to the right when you come to the fork in the stream.
 You’ll pass beautiful waterfalls coming down the gorge on both sides.

 Note the signs that clearly mark where public use ends and private property begins – please be respectful of all the land, do not go on private property, and “take nothing but pictures, leave nothing but footprints”.
 Bringing a book bag packed with lunch and lots of water is highly recommended, as is taking everything and anything you brought in with you.
 If you’re looking to stick around for more than a day, worry not – there’s plenty to do.
 Also, be on the lookout for bald eagles!